wearpants/wherestheparty/README.rst

 ========================
 Core JavaScript logic will be written using `Coffeescript`_, a friendlier dialect of JavaScript.
 Cross-domain requests will use `EasyXDM`_.
 Cryptography will use the  `Stanford JavaScript Crypto Library`_.
 The use of jQuery will be avoided to allow its use by content without conflicts.

 Python will be used to transform content, using `lxml`_.
+JavaScript obfuscation can be done with `SlimIt`_.
 Key generation and signing will be done with `Pycrypto`_ or `M2Crypto`_.
 A health check spider could be written with `scrapy`_.
 Testing can use `selenium`_ and/or `Browsershots`_.

 For WTPnet, the main site could be written in `Django`_ or another of the many Python web frameworks.
 Screen scrapers for The Pirate Bay would be written with standard library modules, lxml or scrapy.
-The orignal `BitTorrent`_ client could be used for downloads.
-For updloading to mirrors, there is `ftplib`_ for FTP, `paramiko`_ for ssh/sftp, `pysync`_ for rsync. (several alternatives available for all of these, including wrappers around commandline utilities). `scipy`_ and `NLTK`_ can be used for automated language and topic identification, and spam filtering. `Google Translate`_ links will be present on sample pages.
+The original `BitTorrent`_ client could be used for downloads.
+For uploading to mirrors, there is `ftplib`_ for FTP, `paramiko`_ for ssh/sftp, `pysync`_ for rsync. (several alternatives available for all of these, including wrappers around commandline utilities). `scipy`_ and `NLTK`_ can be used for automated language and topic identification, and spam filtering. `Google Translate`_ links will be present on sample pages.

 ======================
 Open Questions/Issues
 ======================

- * Which JS obfuscater to use?
-Don't know if any support the ability to obfuscate in a variable way.
  * Is there a better domain than wherestheparty.net?
 All the good ones are taken.
  * Are there other ways of getting content into WTPnet?
 Searching for tags/links/named files on Google, file hosting services or links on pastebins perhaps?
  * Elliptic curve DSA would be preferable to RSA, but SJCL doesn't currently support it.